Who Am I ?

 I’ve been known to stand in front of large group of people opine on the subjects above.
 I’ve spoken at Boulder Startup Week, Ignite Boulder, Colorado New Tech Meetup, and I especially love interviewing amazing Startup CTOs via StartupCTO.io.

-I love speaking to audiences about geeky things; It all depends on the audience.
-I’ve done short 15 minute presentations that cut to the chase quickly.
+I love speaking to audiences about geeky things; I’ve done short 15 minute presentations that cut to the chase quickly.
 And have also done longer presentations that fill an hour.
 I’ve spoken to large conference crowds, and to intimate gatherings of executives.
 I’ve done lectures, and I’ve done roundtables, and I’ve done panels.

 I’d love to work together on your next event.
 For speaking inquires, please contact me.

 Get in Touch